-Tahvon Campbell struck the bar just three minutes in, after Billy Chadwick had skewed the ball wide from close range moments earlier.
+And it was up to Tahvon Campbell to help fill Jake Hyde s boots up top, which he almost did after just three minutes when his shot struck the bar after Billy Chadwick had skewed the ball wide from close range moments earlier.

 That Town forced four corners in the first 11 minutes was an indication of their early dominance - making up for lost time after kick-off was delayed due to long tailbacks on the M62 - but they failed to turn that into a lead, with Chadwick also hitting the bar with a swerving effort from the edge of the box.

 Aldershot grew into the game after a slow start, with Mo Bettamer and Toby Edser both bringing saves from Sam Johnson as the contest evened out.

 Hyde was notable by his absence as the Aldershot defence were able to deal with high balls far easier than they might have against him.

 An opener looked less likely as the half went on, with Halifax ending the half with a 3-4-1-2 system, tacit acceptance that The Shaymen were no longer dominating play and what threat they had posed early on had since been stifled into thin air by a hard working and well organised Shots side.